 Mary used the garage to store the car.

-We also agreed that the ambiguity vanishes in questions:
+Now, the ambiguity vanishes in questions:

 Which car did Mary keep in the garage?